-The direction of the metamaterial is important to improve gain of the patch antenna, since the metamaterial has anisotropic behavior.
-Therefore, they are mounted such that the center of SRR are parallel to H field and MT is parallel to E field direction of the antenna.
-The distance between the periodically arranged metamaterials is 2 mm.
+The direction of the metamaterial is important to improve the gain of the patch antenna, since the metamaterial has anisotropic behavior.
+Therefore, they were mounted such that center of SRR is parallel to H-field and MT is parallel to E-field direction of the antenna.
+The distance between the periodically arranged metamaterials was 2 mm.
 The simulated and measured results of microstrip patch antenna covered with metamaterial are shown in Fig. 5.

-While the return loss decreases down to -20.27 dB in HFSS simulation and -23.33 dB in CST simulation, it is observed -15.1 dB in measurement at 2.4 GHz.
-This means 60.3% enhancement of the antenna gain (return loss) with respect to antenna without metamaterial.
-The enhancement results of antenna with and without metamaterial is indicated in Table II.
+While the return loss decreases down to -20.27 dB in HFSS simulation and -23.33 dB in CST simulation, it was observed -15.1 dB in measurement at 2.4 GHz.
+This means 60.3 % enhancement of the antenna gain (return loss) with respect to antenna without metamaterial.
+The enhancement results of antenna with and without metamaterial is indicated in Table 2.
 Good gain improvement (return loss) is obtained for all of HFSS-CST and measurement results.
-Although, measured return loss (S{11}) of the patch antenna with metamaterial indicates several modes at different frequencies as shown in Fig. 5 (c), but these modes are not sufficient to mention about new extra radiation frequencies.
+Although, measured return loss (S11) of the patch antenna with metamaterial indicates several modes at different frequencies as shown in Fig. 5 (c), but these modes are not sufficient to mention about new extra radiation frequencies.
 Since the return losses of these extra modes are higher than -10 dB.

-Table II: Comparison of simulation and measurement results of return loss (S{11}) .
+Table 2: Comparison of simulation and measurement results of return loss $(S{11})$ .

 HFSS CST Measurement

-W/O MTM -13.6812 dB -16.64 dB -9.42 dB
+without MTM -13.6812 dB -16.64 dB -9.42 dB

 with MTM -20.2712 dB -23.33 dB -15.1 dB

 Gain -6.59 dB -6.69 dB -5.68 dB

-Fig. 5. (a) HFSS simulation, (b) CST simulation, (c) and measurement results of patch antenna with metamaterial.
+Fig. 5. (a) HFSS simulation, (b) CST simulation, and (c) measurement results of patch antenna with metamaterial.

-It is well known that the radiation pattern of the antenna with and without metamaterial give exact idea about the gain of the antenna system, since the return loss (S{11}) is not enough alone to decide the antenna performance.
+It is well known that the radiation pattern of the antenna with and without metamaterial give exact idea about the gain of the antenna system, since the return loss $(S{11})$ is not enough alone to decide the antenna performance.
 The radiation patterns of the patch antenna with and without metamaterial are evaluated by HFSS as shown in Figs. 6 and 7.
-The radiation patterns of H plane are simulated at every 30^o between 0^o/180^o.
-Although, the maximum radiation gain of the antenna without metamaterial is -8 dB (Fig. 7), it reaches up to +20 dB for antenna with metamaterial (Fig. 6).
-These exhibits that metamaterial not only provide minimization of return loss (S{11} value) but also give chance to enhancement of the antenna gain.
+The radiation patterns of H-plane are simulated at every $30^{\circ}$ between $0^{\circ}/180^{\circ}$ .
+Although the maximum radiation gain of the antenna without metamaterial is -8 dB (Fig. 7), it reaches up to +20 dB for antenna with metamaterial (Fig. 6).
+These exhibits that metamaterial doesn't only provide minimization of return loss (S11 value) but also gives a chance to enhancement of the antenna gain.

 Fig. 6.
-HFSS simulation of the radiation pattern for the patch antenna with metamaterial.
+HFSS simulation of radiation pattern of patch antenna with metamaterial.

 Fig. 7.
-HFSS simulation of the radiation pattern for the patch antenna without metamaterial.
+HFSS simulation of radiation pattern of patch antenna without metamaterial.

-Beside the simulations of radiation pattern, measurement is also realized to observe the effect of metamaterial on patch antenna by using MATS1000.
+Beside the simulations of radiation pattern, some measurements were also realized to observe the effect of metamaterial on patch antenna by using MATS1000.
 The HFSS simulation for patch antenna without metamaterial and measurement result for patch antenna with metamaterial are shown in Fig. 8.
-Two different antennas are used at the measurement.
-One of them is metamaterial mounted patch antenna and the other one is ring antenna to observe the radiation pattern of H plane.
-Whereas simulation result of H plane radiation gain is around -72 dB, measurement result is much better (-47.5 dB).
+Two different antennas were used at the measurements.
+One of them is metamaterial mounted patch antenna and the other one is ring antenna to observe the radiation pattern of H-plane.
+Whereas simulation result of H-plane radiation gain is around -72 dB, measurement result is much better (-47.5 dB).
 These results indicate the enhancement of antenna radiation gain due to the metamaterial.

 Fig. 8.
-Simulation and measurement radiation pattern results of patch antenna without and with metamaterial (H plane).
+Simulation and measurement radiation pattern results of patch antenna without and with metamaterial (H-plane).